nexiality/documentation/commands/web/goBack().md

 ### Description

-- This command will navigate back to previous page.
+This command will navigate back to previous page.
+Due to underlying webdriver support, this command does not work for Electron application.
-- In other words the command will navigate back to previous page and pass or else fail otherwise.
-- This command does not require any input parameters.

 ### Example
 ![](image/goBack_01.png)

 Output
 ![](image/goBack_02.png)

 ### See Also
 - [`goBackAndWait()`](goBackAndWait())